ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 convention is that out-of-band information occurs at the start of input or output, and is encased in `[ ]`.

-ChatScript does not attempt to postag and parse any input sentence which begins with `[` and has a closing `]`.
+ChatScript does not attempt to perform NLP (postag, parse, mark) any input sentence which begins with `[` and has a closing `]`.
 It will automatically not try to spellcheck that part or perform any kind of merge  (date, number, propername).
 In fact, the `[...]` will be split off into its own sentence.